Frederic Bennett: Other interests

 Bennett had wide-ranging interests: he was a member of The Primrose League, and their guest of honour at a dinner held on 5 March 1979 in the Cholmondely Room, House of Lords, hosted by The Lord Mowbray and Stourton.
 He was sometime President of the Anglo-Turkish Society - he had an Honorary Doctorate of Law from the University of Istanbul, 1984, and was granted the Freedom of the City of Ankara in 1992.
 He was a member of the Anglo-Polish Society, the Council of the Baltic Sea States, the Estonian Association, the Anglo-Jordanian Society, the Pakistan Society, and was a Vice-President of the European-Atlantic Group.
 Between 1959 and 1984 - the year he was also made a Freeman of the City of London - he attended twenty of the yearly Bilderberg Group conferences.
 He was a member of the group's Steering Committee.
 He was the recipient of a small catalogue of foreign honours and awards of merit.

 In 1976, Bennett assisted George Kennedy Young in creating the private army 'Unison'.

 Personal life and death

 He married in 1945, Marion Patricia, daughter of Major Cecil Burnham, OBE, Fellow of the Royal College of Surgeons (Edinburgh).

 In 1997, Bennett listed his residence as Aberangell.
-He died on 14 September 2002, aged 83.
+He died there on 14 September 2002, aged 83.